bikaylee/Jump-Jump/docs/status.md

 ### Approach
 Give a detailed description of your approach, in a few paragraphs.
 You should summarize the main algorithm you are using, such as by writing out the update equation (even if it is off-the-shelf).
 You Should also give details about the approach as it applies to your scenario.
 For example, if you are using reinforcement learning for a given scenario, describe the setup in some detail, i.e. how many states/actions you have, what does the reward function look like.
 A good guideline is to incorporate sufficient details so that most of your approach is reproducible by a reader.
 I encourage you to use figures for this, as appropriate,as we used in the writeups for the assignments.
-I recommend at least 2-3 paragraphs.<br>
+I recommend at least 2-3 paragraphs.<br><br>

 #### Environment & Reward System
-Jumping platform Center: +100
+Jumping platform Center: +100 <br>
-Other area of platform: +10
+Other area of platform: +10 <br>
-Lava: -10<br>
+Lava: -10 <br><br>

 #### State Space
 $$(s^3)(n-1)$$ <br>
-$$s:$$ the max side size of among the platforms (s = 3 for 3x3 platforms)<br>
+$$s:$$ the max side size of among the platforms (s = 3 for 3x3 platforms) <br>
-$$n:$$ the number of platforms<br>
+$$n:$$ the number of platforms <br><br>

 #### Action Space
 Our action space is a new implementation based on transpose to achieve the action of projectile motion of jumping.
-Here are the equations we used for constant gravitational acceleration: <br>
+Here are the equations we used for constant gravitational acceleration: <br><br>

 ##### Classical Mechanics
 $$